 • Maryland Horse Industry Board – Horseland at the Maryland State Fair

-The 2023 Maryland Thoroughbred Career Program will run June 5-9!
+The 2024 Maryland Thoroughbred Career Program will run in early June – dates to be announced!

 Launched in 2017, the Maryland Thoroughbred Career Program is an educational program within the new Howard & Sondra Bender Educational Series that aims to: